 Allowing applicants to submit a GRE score reflects the changing nature of the school’s applicant pool.
 Specifically, the change aims to reduce barriers to entry for international applicants, applicants with diverse educational backgrounds, and low-income applicants.

-Not only is the GRE offered more places worldwide, but it is also a required test for many other graduate disciplines outside of
+Not only is the GRE offered more places worldwide, but it is also a required test for many other graduate disciplines outside of law, allowing prospective students to keep their options open, or to change paths, as they pursue graduate education.

 Furthermore, for applicants to whom cost is a barrier to entry, the more Harvard expands their admissions criteria to allow alternate paths to completion, the less of a bottleneck there is for applicants to apply.